Introduction

 Quotas

 The candidate reaching the winning quota or exceeding it is the winner.
-The formula sued is ‘Winning quota total number of poll/ no.of seats + 1’.
+The formula used is 'Winning quota = total number of votes polled / no. of seats + 1'.

 Voters' preference